corey-default/corey-default.github.io/README.md

-#Late Night Silicon Valley Edition 2025
+# The Silicon Valley Late Night Edition 2025

 *For developers*